telerik/kendo-ui-core/docs/controls/layout/dialog/overview.md

 ### Action Buttons

-You can provide specific interaction to users via dialog widget action buttons.
+The Dialog action buttons allow you to provide specific interaction to users.
 Each button has a text and an action handler attached to it.
-Generally, each button closes the dialog as its last action but you can cancel that from the custom action handler.
+Generally, each button closes the Dialog as its last action, but you can cancel this from the custom action handler.

-The order of the values in the actions array determines the order in which the action buttons will be rendered in the Dialog.
-You can define the button as `primary` as well.
+The order of the values in the actions array determines the order in which the action buttons are rendered in the Dialog.
+You can also define the button as `primary`.

 The example below demonstrates how to set three action buttons in a Dialog with a `stretched` layout.
 The last button has an `action` event handler attached and is set as `primary`.